martinos/elm-sortable-table/README.md

 ## NOTE: This is a fork of evancz/elm-sortable-table.
 The original package does not seem to be maintained anymore.

+## I have fixed a important bug [issue](https://github.com/evancz/elm-sortable-table/issues/15).
+## I've also added new types and rename some others, it was mainly to help me to better understand how to package works

 Create sortable tables for data of any shape.

 This library also lets you customize `<caption>`, `<tbody>`, `<tr>`, etc. for your particular needs.
 So it is pretty easy to do whatever crazy CSS trickery is needed to get the exact table you want.